 Funding: Sustained support is a challenge for all career development programming.
 Experiential learning can be supported by institutional funds, foundation support, portions of trainees NRSA or NSF fellowships, graduate programs/departments, or host companies/employers.

-Timing: Should students and postdocs participate early or late in their training, have a long or short internships, take a leave of absence or balance laboratory responsibilities, or extend their training?
+Timing: Should students and postdocs participate early or late in their training, have long or short internships, take a leave of absence or balance laboratory responsibilities, or extend their training?
 Program, laboratory, industry and personal needs will likely drive the timing of each learning experience.

 Faculty support: A student or postdoc’s commitment is, first, to his or her research.
 But faculty are also interested in seeing their lab members succeed after training is complete, and reminders of this can help faculty support career planning.
 Communication among students, faculty and internship providers is key to ensure that expectations are clear and commitments are kept.
 Staff members can encourage and facilitate conversations between trainees and PIs to customize each intern’s experience.
 As Universities engage in more career-related conversations, including those about internships and with data backing up their importance, gradual culture change within an institution can occur, building support for internship programs over the long term.